Justin-Leung/supercalifragilisticexpialidocious/README.md

 > "Waterboarding at Guantanamo Bay sounds super rad if you don’t know what either of those things are"

-This was created in hope for more declarative naming in programming.

 * SharedDataDirectory
 * PlaygroundPage
 * playgroundSharedDataDirectory